danielmcheng1/drone/writeup.md

 __Request a photo now__<br>
 * As a city worker, I want to know how many street parking spots areo open so that I can park in the closest spot to my office
 * As a commuter, I want to now how long the line is at my local carpooling stop so that I can decide whether to leave now
-* As a busy young working professional, I want to know how long the line is at my favorite restaurant so that I can avoid standing in a long line
+* As a young working professional, I want to know how long the line is at my favorite restaurant so that I can avoid standing in a long line

 __Analyzing historical images__<br>
 * As a city engineer, I want to know the daily usage of parking spots so that I can analyze the effect of increasing or decreasing free parking spots
 * As a marketer, I want to understand the demographic distribution of shoppers at IKEA so that I can design more targeted advertisements
 [//]: # ( * As a real estate investor, I want to survey properties so that I can evaluate the value of my potential investment)

 Hence, this drone service automates photo capture so that subscribers can easily count cars and people in real-time for any location of interest.
+The above stories were merely a sampling of possible applications--you can easily envision many other situations that would benefit from this drone service.

 ### Requirements
-The above project objective can broken down into the following criteria for a minimum viable product.
+The above user stories can broken down into the following criteria for a minimum viable product.

-_As a user of this drone service, I need to have the ability to:_
+As a user of this drone service, I want to have the ability to:
-1. Request a photo capture right NOW
+1. Request a photo capture right now
 2. Browse current AND historical images for my location of interest

 ### Initial Timeline